jakeleichtling/mobile-chrome-apps/docs/Develop.md

     In the top left (beside Run and Stop buttons), there is a dropdown to select target project and device.
 Ensure that `YourApp` is selected and not `CordovaLib`.

-3. Click the Play button.
+3. Click the play button.

 ### Making changes to your app source code

-Your HTML, CSS, and JavaScript files live within the `www` directory of your cca project folder.
+Your HTML, CSS and JavaScript files live within the `www` directory of your cca project folder.

-**Important**: After making changes to `www/`, you must run `cca prepare` before deploying your application.
+**Important** (for packaging your Chrome App for Mobile; *does not apply to live deploy*): After making changes to `www/`, you must run `cca prepare` before deploying your application.
 If you are running `cca build`, `cca run`, or `cca emulate` from the command line, the prepare step is done automatically.
-If you are developing using Eclipse/XCode, you must run `cca prepare` manually.
+If you are developing using Eclipse/Xcode, you must run `cca prepare` manually.

 ### Debugging

-You can debug your Chrome App on mobile the same way that you [debug Cordova applications](https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap).
+You can debug your Chrome App for Mobile the same way that you [debug standard Cordova applications](https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap).

 **Important**: In order to use [remote debugging with chrome web inspector for Android](https://developer.chrome.com/devtools/docs/remote-debugging), your desktop Chrome version should match the Chrome WebView on Android.
 In practice, this usually means you should be debugging using Chrome Dev/Canary.
 (If there is a version mismatch, usually the chrome web inspector window appears completely blank.)

 _**Done?
 Continue to [Step 4: Next Steps &raquo;](NextSteps.md)**_